rvergar4/aup_zu3_blog/src/blog/aup-zu3/3-An-MCU/3-An-MCU.md

 image:
   url: ''
   alt: ''
-tags: ["AUP-ZU3", "Getting Started", "Simple Project"]
+tags: ["AUP-ZU3", "Getting Started", "Simple Projects"]
 ---

 This XYZ-min shows how to use the Vivado and Vitis tools